AbdulhamidAlelaiyan/lesson-w05d05-bootstrap/README.md

 ## Homework

 Bootstrapify (or [Foundation](http://foundation.zurb.com)-ify or [Materialize](http://materializecss.com)-ify or [Picnic](http://picniccss.com)-ify or [Pure](http://purecss.io/)-ify or…) something that you built earlier in the course.

 ​<br>
-​
-## Questions

-- Give an example of a situation in which you might want to use Bootstrap (or any other Framework/Library), versus one in which you might not.

-​<br>